toucansites/try-o-template/contents/posts/change-footer/index.md

 ### Step 2: Add Custom Links or Text

-1. If you want to include additional text (e.g., copyright notices or custom links), locate or add a section like this in **index.yaml**:
+1. To include additional text (e.g., copyright notices or custom links), locate or add a section like this in **index.yaml**:

    ```yaml
    footer-links:
      - label: "Privacy Policy"